LuisSantosColman/miro-get-boards/README.md

 The steps in this section are optional.

-__*Note__: The token created for this script is a non-expiring token.
+__*IMPORTANT: The token created for this script is a non-expiring token.
 Should you choose to keep the token, make sure you store it safely.
-In case you want to invalidate the token, follow the steps below.
+In case you want to invalidate the token, follow the steps below.__

 If you are running this script as a one-off action you can revoke the REST API token if you don't plan to use these functionalities in the future.